itskagee/spotify-import-fix-recently-added/README.md

 ### Using Docker

 - Clone the repository, or download/copy the contents of `main.go`, `go.mod`, `go.sum`, `compose.yml`, and `Dockerfile` into a folder of your choice.
-- Make a new file in the folder with the name `.env`.
+- Make a new file in the folder with the name `.env`
 - Edit the file, paste the following into it, and save:
     ```
         SPOTIFY_ID=paste_your_client_id_from_earlier_here